yodle/smidje/doc/data-model.md

                                                               :calls ""
                                                               :arrow ""}}}]}]}]}
 ```
-`:name-space`- The namespace of the fact.
+`:namespace`- The namespace of the fact.
 `:tests`- A vector of facts (this will be used for nesting which is not supported yet).
 `:name`- The name of a single fact.
 `:assertions`- A vector of assertions which are individual arrow statements for example `(+ 1 1) => 2`